 Pregnancy doesn’t have to feel painful!

-Pregnancy is such a special time for an expecting mother.
-Your body will undergo significant changes in a relatively short space of time.
+Your body has to undergo significant changes in a relatively short space of time during your pregnancy.
 To adapt to changes in size and weight, your body releases a hormone called relaxen, which allows ligaments throughout your body to soften and stretch.
 This assists your posture to adjust and adapt as your baby grows.

 Pregnancy-related pain could be completely relieved or greatly reduced, even in the third trimester!

 As your pregnancy progresses, the extra weight creates a shift in your body’s balance & your supporting ligaments soften.
 Look at the diagram to the right and check out the changes occurring in your spinal curves.
 These factors add stress to your body, causing problems such as spinal and pelvic pain, sciatica, shortness of breath & rib pain.
 Once given birth, your body has to re-adjust to its old ways.
 It’s no wonder women experience pregnancy-related pain.

 What can an Osteo do for you?

 Our osteopaths will help support these postural changes by identifying regions in your body that are either not moving or moving too much.
 We use a variety of gentle techniques.
 Our techniques aim to improve mobility, relieve stress in muscles, tendons and ligaments, giving your body the potential to adjust throughout your pregnancy.Osteopathy involves treatment of the muscles, joints & ligaments using soft tissue massage, joint mobilising and re-alignment of the pelvis and spine.

 Osteopathic treatment may help keep your body aligned while pregnant, & potentially maintain your mobility to aide in the birthing process.